optimatorlab/general/manual_install.md

 # Manual Installation Instructions

-This document explains how to manually install the software required for our HITL and SITL simulators.
+This **outdated** document explains how to manually install the software required for our HITL and SITL simulators.

-* Updated 10/31/2017 by Chase Murray *
+*Updated 12/22/2017 by Chase Murray*

 #### NOTES:
+- **This guide is out-of-date.
+I'm leaving it here for references purposes only.
+Please use one of the auto-installers.**
 - We are using Ubuntu 14.04 in the lab.
 Sometime "soon" we should look to upgrade to 16.04.
-- IF YOU EXPERIENCE ISSUES WITH THESE INSTRUCTIONS, PLEASE DOCUMENT THE ERRORS YOU'RE GETTING AND CONTACT THE DOCUMENT OWNER.
-	  WE WANT THIS GUIDE TO BE UPDATED AND ACCURATE.

 #### SUMMARY OF REQUIRED SOFTWARE TO BE INSTALLED:
 1. ROS Indigo Igloo